icon

 A Colony and Competition

 The new-landed Scots had a difficult go on the bald plains of Manitoba.
 Agrarian colonies don’t mix particularly well with vast herds of bison.
 Starvation threatened the settlers.
 So the colony’s governor sought to control the most reliable food source available: the pemmican.
+The colonists' landlords, the Hudson Bay Company, enthusiastically agreed, knowing that restricting pemmican would harm their arch-rivals, the Northwest Company.

 Don’t you love a good old map?
 Near the shores of Lake Winnipeg (Winipic, here) is where the Pemmican War went down.